-Our R&D expenses consist primarily of salaries and fringe benefits, clinical trials, consulting costs, facilities costs, laboratory costs, equipment expense, and depreciation.
+Our research and development ("R&D") expenses consist primarily of salaries and fringe benefits, clinical trials, consulting costs, facilities costs, laboratory costs, equipment expense, and depreciation.
 We also conduct clinical trials to validate the performance characteristics of our tests and to show medical cost benefit in support of our reimbursement efforts.
-We expect these expenses to increase significantly as we continue to develop new products and expand the use of our existing products.
+We expect these expenses could increase significantly as we continue to develop new products and expand the use of our existing products.